commaai/panda_jungle/README.md

 Welcome to the jungle
 ======
-Firmware for the internal Panda Jungle gen2 testing board.
+Firmware for the internal Panda Jungle testing boards.
-Forked from panda firmware v1.5.3.
+Forked from panda firmware ([adc0c12](https://github.com/commaai/panda/commit/adc0c12f7b403e04222799bde4f4ee0673e46160)).

 ## udev rules
 To make the jungle usable without root permissions, you might need to setup udev rules for it.